San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 - Wyoming has one win against the spread in seven games this year.

-- The Cowboys have been underdogs by 3 points or more two times this season and have not covered the spread once.
+- The Cowboys have been underdogs by 3 points or more two times this year and have not covered the spread once.

-- Wyoming's games this season have gone over the total in two out of six opportunities (33.3%).
+- Wyoming's games this season have hit the over on two of six set point totals (33.3%).

-- In games that Wyoming amasses more than 349 yards, the team is 1-1-1 against the spread and 3-0 overall.
+- Wyoming is 1-1-1 against the spread and 3-0 overall when the team totals more than 349 yards.

 - The Cowboys have turned the ball over 12 times this season, seven more turnovers than the Spartans have forced (5).